 You can read more about these different homeschooling pathways to university here.

-Universities usually don’t need you to have studied a course that has homeschool accreditation.
-In fact, many eminent colleges acknowledge the portfolios home educated students produce, such as Harvard:
+Universities don’t need you to study a course with homeschool accreditation.
+And many eminent colleges acknowledge the portfolios home educated students produce, such as Harvard:

 Standardized tests provide a rough yardstick of what a student has learned over time and how that student might perform academically in college – but they are only one of many factors considered in our admissions process.
-High school grades can also be helpful in assessing readiness for college courses but secondary schools around the country and the world employ a wide variety of grading systems – and some students have no grades at all from their schools or are home-schooled.
+High school grades can also help assess readiness for college courses, but secondary schools around the country and the world employ a wide variety of grading systems – and some students have no grades at all from their schools or are home-schooled.
 There is no “one size fits all” rule about which curriculum to study during secondary school years.
 [Harvard College; Application Process]

 So, don’t sweat it.

-The best way to assuage your anxiety on college entry is to read how homeschoolers can be admitted according to the colleges themselves.
+The best way to assuage your anxiety about college entry is to read how homeschoolers can be admitted according to the colleges themselves.
 A quick google search is enough to see their requirements.

 If you do this, you’ll probably find parents just need to write out the subjects their children did and how they scored in them…and the college will accept that in conjunction with an ACT or SAT score.